pnrt/PDF-Unlock-Compression-Windows/README.md

 ### 🔹 Additional Notes
 - The `.jar` file can be used on **other operating systems** as well.
+- **100% Free & Offline** – No external API used, ensuring full privacy and security. 🔒

 ### 📞 Support
 For any issues, feel free to contact **me** or refer to the documentation for the respective dependencies.